ThinkInvis/RoR2-TILER2/ModMeta/README.md

 #### DebugUtil

-The DebugUtil module adds the console command `evo_setitem`.
+The DebugUtil module adds the console commands `evo_setitem` and `t2_stat`.

 - `evo_setitem itemIndexOrName count`: Sets the count of the target item in the Artifact of Evolution item pool.
 Marked as a cheat command.
+- `t2_stat statType value`: Adds a value to one of the stats supported by the StatHooks module for all players.
+See source code for valid names (Modules/StatHooks.cs, any member of StatHookEventArgs).

 #### NetConfig